altenwald/exampple/README.md

 - `stanza_id`: the ID which came inside of the stanza.
 - `stanza_type`: it could be (mainly): message, presence or iq.
 - `type`: the type defined specifically for the stanza: normal, chat, groupchat, set, get, error, ...
+- `xmlns`: the XML namespace for the first child inside of the stanza.
+- `from_jid`: the JID where the stanza comes from, in a string representation.
+- `to_jid`: the JID where the stanza is directed to, in a string representation.

 The output will be in the form: